voteliquid/blog/_posts/2018-01-10-a-more-effective-way-to-contact-your-reps.md

 <img src="/assets/article_images/2018-01-10-a-more-effective-way-to-contact-your-reps/vote-on-bill.png" style="box-shadow: 0px 7px 25px 0px #595959; border: 1px #979797 solid; border-radius: 2px; height: 250px" />

 You just press a few buttons.
 You don't need to wait on hold or leave a voicemail.
-You can write an optional message if you want.
+You can write a personalized message if you want.

 We'll automatically send it your reps for you.

 <!-- TODO: Example of rep's last 24 hrs of submitted votes -->

-#### United also lets you represent your friends
+#### United lets you represent your friends too

 If you're going to call in, you may consider encouraging your friends and family as well.

 We can make this much easier.

-Rather than needing to remind them every time, after you create a United.vote account, other people can proxy their vote to you.
+Rather than needing to remind them every time, after you create a United.vote profile, other people can delegate their vote to you as their proxy.

 <img src="/assets/article_images/2018-01-10-a-more-effective-way-to-contact-your-reps/delegate-by-profile.png" style="box-shadow: 0px 7px 25px 0px #595959; border: 1px #979797 solid; border-radius: 2px; height: 280px" />

-This means that every time you vote on an item, all these people who've said they trust you can also automatically be represented.
+This means that every time you vote on an item, all these people who've said they trust you will also automatically be represented with your same vote.

-They can take-back or override the proxy at any time, without alerting you, so they always stay in control of their voice.
+They can override or replace a proxy at any time, without alerting them, so we each always ultimately stay in control of our own voice.

-This is based on a concept called [Liquid Democracy](/2016/09/21/what-is-liquid-democracy/).
+This is based on a concept called "[liquid democracy](/2016/09/21/what-is-liquid-democracy/)".

-#### United can create more accountability
+#### Accountability

 Although this is easier for you, your friends, and your legislators (we automatically count & organize all the votes for them), there's still a problem...

 Elected representatives can always ignore their constituents' wishes.

 Unfortunately, even if calling your reps is "the most effective method", that doesn't [mean](https://www.newyorker.com/magazine/2017/03/06/what-calling-congress-achieves) it's actually effective, just that other ways are *even less* effective.